QSmally/QDB-Legacy/README.md

 // Create the manager with 'Users' as iterator. const Users = new UserManager(Client, Users);
+Users.Client; // Access your own variables in the Manager.
 Users.Cache;  // All 'Users' as DataStore.

 // Automatically get the administrators from this Manager. const Admins = Users.Administrators;